 The effect of ‘scope creep’ on budget.

-At DFA, the successful navigation of budgets and schedules is a cornerstone of successful relationships.
-To maintain transparency and accuracy, we base our budget recommendations on our historical analysis of the actual expenditures of comparable projects.
+The successful navigation of budgets and schedules is a cornerstone of successful relationships.
+To maintain transparency and accuracy, we base our budget recommendations on a historical analysis of the actual expenditures of comparable projects.
 We use the same process to estimate project durations.
 Each project we complete provides additional data and makes us better forecasters, and we include budget and schedule discussions in our earliest consultations.

 Yet, even with rigorous estimating, project budgets and timelines often expand, sometimes meaningfully so.
 Numerous factors contribute to budget overruns and delays, but without question, the number one catalyst is ‘scope creep.’
 Wants and needs arise after construction commencement, as new conditions and opportunities come to light.
-The most thorough architectural plans set forth known project requirements, but can’t anticipate developments of the site or program additions post-construction commencement.
-If architects were to prepare plans with a worst-case or anticipatory bias, clients would find themselves paying for unnecessary work – with little expectation of a full-value refund for unperformed work called for by overly conservative plans and specifications.
+Thorough architectural plans establish the project requirements, but cannot anticipate site developments site or program additions post-construction commencement.
+Plans also anticipate the reasonable and known, and typically are not over-written with a worst-case scenario bias.
+Clients would not appreciate paying for unnecessary work – with little expectation of a full-value refund for unperformed work called for by overly conservative plans and specifications.

-From the time parameters and budgets are established, projects predictably evolve, and typically costs increase and schedules extend.
-As a point of reference, DFA’s projects average an increase of ten to twelve percent after construction commencement – a record we are proud of when discussing and comparing industry norms with our colleagues.
+After initial parameters and budgets are established, projects predictably evolve and costs increase and schedules extend.
+As a point of reference, our projects average an increase of ten to twelve percent after construction commencement.
+Unbelievably, we are proud of this record when discussing and comparing industry norms with our colleagues.
 While it is hard to accept that ten to twelve percent cost escalation represents an accomplishment with regard to controlled execution and disciplined project management, our data supports the universality of ‘scope creep’.

 Not surprisingly, clients receive reports of significant cost escalations and schedule extensions with the opposite of enthusiasm.
-While ten-percent escalations and reasonable schedule extensions are well anticipated and are well tolerated, some projects escalate in excess of thirty percent, and schedules drag on seemingly endlessly.
-Frustrated clients demand explanations.
-Performance evaluations trend towards grades of failure.
+While ten-percent (plus) escalations and reasonable schedule extensions are well anticipated and are well tolerated, some projects escalate further, sometimes substantially so, and schedules can drag on endlessly.
+Frustrated clients demand explanations, and performance evaluations tend towards grades of failure.
 Contractors feel under-appreciated, and architects move into damage-control mode.
 But, these emotional responses only tell part of the story.

-Large-scale escalations and schedule extensions most frequently come from design opportunities that arise after construction commencement.
-A popular expression of project evolution and escalation is that the ‘goal posts have moved.’
+Large-scale escalations and schedule extensions most frequently stem from post-construction commencement design opportunities.
+A popular expression of project is that the ‘goal posts have moved.’
 While I like the football analogy, I prefer the golf metaphor of ‘playing extra holes.’

 It serves the best interest of all parties to recognize that playing extra holes is not only OK, it can be done with enthusiasm.
-Let’s tee it up, and play another nine.
+Let’s tee it up and look forward to a third nine.